 - Organ Theft: Rosa's bandits begin an organ theft operation on the poor griffon folks of Longsword to make huge profits on the black market.

 - Slavery Is a Special Kind of Evil: Rosa will enslave a significant portion of the Longswordian population to further expand her riches.

 - The Starscream: Rosa was the second-in-command to Count Pallas Dusktalon and a loyal Reformisten.
-After winning the civil war and cleansing Longsword of ponies however, Longsword was still a backwards mess, and Rosa began to have doubts in the Reformisten's ideas.
+After winning the civil war and cleansing Longsword of ponies however, Longsword is still a backwards mess, and Rosa will begin to have doubts in the Reformisten's ideas.
 This can eventually lead to her deciding to usurp the Reformisten and take over the country.

 - Unholy Matrimony: Rosa Heidenreich can fall in love with the bandit king of the Sunstriker Clan, Eriviar Sunstriker, after first meeting him during a raid on the Firtree Villages.
 Their relationship will improve and can eventually culminate in a wedding between the two.

 - Defector from Decadence: Originally a devoted member of the Longsword military, the Reformisten's rule and ethnic cleansing against ponies disgusted Conrad Silvertalon.
-He now leads a group of traditionalists in the military aiming to depose the Count and return Longsword to the way it was (while also preventing the partisans from turning the country communist).
+He allied himself with the Rosewood Order under Konrada Wavewing and plots to depose the Count.

 - Rebel Leader: Starry Night is the leader of the Communist partisans in Longsword, who oppose the Count and want to depose him.